Resource Access Requests | Teleport

 Request access to Kubernetes resources

-Teleport users can request access to a Kubernetes resources by running the following command:
+Teleport users can request access to a Kubernetes resources by running the following command, where resource-id is the ID of the resource:

 tsh request create resource-id